 "We rely on the analytics and insights that we get through Dash Hudson to guide how we're developing packaging and formula," reveals Hannah.
 And when the brand reaches the launch stage, its social team uses Instagram to generate buzz in every way, from teasers to product education.

 Telling the story of each product is an important part of the narrative, and using Instagram to build hype for limited edition drops is a huge popularity driver.
 "We shoot a ton of content before a launch, and we can put it all in the Dash Hudson platform to see what images will be top performers," describes Hannah about our AI-powered performance-predicting scheduler.

 "It allows us to optimize right out of the gates as we launch," which enables the brand to sell out of exclusive drops in a matter of days.

 When OUAI Haircare was exploring the possibility of a perfume, it turned to Instagram comments.
 The myriad comments left by fans expressing passionate discourse on the products' scents indicated to the team that Jen Atkins' instincts were onto something.

 They went sniffing for data (fragrance humor) on Dash Hudson to leverage Instagram for the launch, notably our tools for sourcing user-generated content and understanding who's creating imagery that's resonating.

-The DH influencer measuring functionality, Relationship IQ, was also a key functionality used by the brand to determine the ROI of all the gifted packages post-launch, helping Hannah's team to primarily "identify who's the best to work with when we're creating content for a launch."
+The Dash Hudson influencer measuring functionality, Relationship, was also a key functionality used by the brand to determine influencer and creator ROI of all the gifted packages post-launch, helping Hannah's team to primarily "identify who's the best to work with when we're creating content for a launch."